uf2020/ccxt/Manual.md

 - `market.verbose / market['verbose'] / $market->verbose`: A boolean flag indicating whether to log HTTP requests to stdout (verbose flag is false by default).

-- `market.products / market['products'] / $market->products`: An associative array of products indexed by trading pair or symbol.
+- `market.products / market['products'] / $market->products`: An associative array of products indexed by common trading pairs or symbols.
 Market products should be loaded prior to accessing this property.
 Products are unavailable until you call the `loadProducts() / load_products()` method on a market instance.

+- `market.products / market['products'] / $market->products`: An associative array of products indexed by exchange-specific ids.
+Market products should be loaded prior to accessing this property.

 - `market.proxy / market['proxy'] / $market->proxy`: A string literal containing base URL of http(s) proxy, `''` by default.
 For use with web browsers and from blocked locations.
 An example of a proxy string is `'http://crossorigin.me/'`.
 The absolute exchange endpoint URL is appended to this string before sending the HTTP request.